UpGado/upgado.github.io/about.md

 ## Interests

-- Programming: especially Python, the most amazing, elegant and time-efficient programming language ever made.
+- Python, the most amazing, elegant and time-efficient programming language ever made.
 - Computers
 - Anything that has to do with computing
 - Scientific research: bonus if it's about biomedical engineering.